mariasfiraiala/APD-Project2/README.md

 The load balancer gets tasks via the `addTask()` method and, based on the algorithm, calls the appropriate method:

-* `RoundRobin()`: simply increment the id of the last worker that was assigned work
+* `roundRobin()`: simply increment the id of the last worker that was assigned work

-* `ShortestQueue()`: query all hosts for the smallest queue
+* `shortestQueue()`: query all hosts for the smallest queue

-* `SizeIntervalTaskAssignment`: based on the size of the task, send it to the first, second or third host (we know for a fact that there are only 3 hosts)
+* `sizeIntervalTaskAssignment`: based on the size of the task, send it to the first, second or third host (we know for a fact that there are only 3 hosts)

-* `LeastWorkLeft()`: query all hosts for the smallest sum of milliseconds remained to be executed
+* `leastWorkLeft()`: query all hosts for the smallest sum of milliseconds remained to be executed

 > **Note**: The value that stores the id of the last host that was assigned work should be an `AtomicInteger` due to the fact that there are multiple `TaskGenerators` threads that send work to the load balancer.